Joseph Tydings

-Joseph Davies Tydings (né Cheesborough; May 4, 1928 – October 8, 2018) was an American lawyer and politician.
-He was most notable for his service as a Democratic member of the United States Senate representing Maryland from 1965 to 1971.
+Joseph Davies Tydings (né Cheesborough; May 4, 1928 – October 8, 2018) was an American lawyer and politician from Maryland.
+A member of the Democratic Party, he was most notable for his service as a member of the United States Senate for only a single term from 1965 to 1971.

-Born in North Carolina, Tydings moved to Maryland as a youth after he was adopted by his mother's husband, Millard Tydings, who also served as a U.S. Senator from Maryland.
-After serving in the military, he obtained his law degree and entered into practice.
-He served in the Maryland House of Delegates from 1955 to 1961, and as United States Attorney for Maryland from 1961 until his resignation in 1963 to run for Senate.

-Tydings easily won election to the Senate in 1964.
-However, his controversial stances on gun control and crime in the District of Columbia cost him re-election in 1970.
-He made another attempt at his old seat in 1976, but was defeated in the Democratic primary election by Congressman Paul Sarbanes.
-He later served as a member of the Board of Regents of the University of Maryland, College Park and the University System of Maryland, and continued to practice law.

 Tydings also argued Eisenstadt v.
-Baird, in which the Supreme Court of the United States legalized birth control for single persons in 1972, something that had been prohibited in many states.
-The Eisenstadt decision has been described as among the most influential Supreme Court decisions of the 20th century.
+Baird, in which the Supreme Court of the United States legalized birth control for single persons in 1972.
+The decision has been described as among the most influential Supreme Court decisions of the 20th century.

 Early life, education, and military service

 Tydings was born in Asheville, North Carolina, the son of Eleanor Davies and Thomas Patton Cheesborough, who divorced in 1935.
 He was raised in Aberdeen, Maryland, and was adopted by his stepfather, Millard Tydings.
 His maternal grandfather was Joseph E. Davies, who served as U.S. Ambassador to Belgium, Luxembourg, and the Soviet Union, and whose second wife was the cereal heiress Marjorie Merriweather Post.
 Tydings went on to graduate from the McDonogh School in 1946.

+Military service

 He served in the 6th Constabulary Regiment from 1946 to 1948 during the U.S. Army's post-World War II occupation of Germany and attained the rank of corporal.

+University of Maryland

 Following his military service, Tydings attended the University of Maryland, College Park, where he played football and Lacrosse.
 He graduated in 1951.
-While attending college, Tydings became a brother of Alpha Phi Omega, and he graduated from the University of Maryland School of Law in 1953.
+While attending college, Tydings became a brother of Alpha Phi Omega, and he graduated from the University of Maryland School of Law of the University of Maryland, Baltimore in 1953.
 He was president of the Maryland Young Democrats in the 1950s.